Nitrillo/OpenTok-iOS-Hello-World/README.md

 1. Open the OpenTokHelloWorld.xcodeproj file in XCode.

 2. Connect your iOS device to a USB port on your Mac.
-Make sure that your device is connected to the internet.
+Make sure that your device is provisioned and connected to the internet.

-3. Select the XCode Organizer (Window > Organizer), and make sure that your device is provisioned to work with the sample app.
 For more information, see the section on "Setting up your development environment" at [this page](https://developer.apple.com/programs/ios/gettingstarted/) at the Apple iOS Dev Center.

 	Note that the OpenTok iOS SDK does not support publishing streams in the XCode iOS Simulator.
 	To test OpenTok apps on an iOS device, you will need to register as an Apple iOS developer at [http://developer.apple.com/programs/register/](http://developer.apple.com/programs/register/).

+3. Open `ViewController.h` and modify `kApiKey`, `kSessionId`, and `kToken` with your own apiKey, SessionId, and Token, respectively.
+If you don't have an apiKey or secret, apply for one [here](http://www.tokbox.com/opentok/api/tools/js/apikey)
+To generate your own sessionId or token, visit the [token generation page](http://www.tokbox.com/opentok/api/tools/generator)

 4. In the main XCode project window, click the Run button (or select Product > Run).
+Make sure your device name is selected

 	The app should start on your connected device.
 Once the app connects to the OpenTok session, it publishes an audio-video stream, which is displayed onscreen.
 Then, the audio-video stream shows up as a subscribed stream (along with any other streams currently in the session).

 5. Close the app.
 Now set up the app to subscribe to audio-video streams other than your own:

 	- In XCode, near the top of the ViewController.m file, change the `subscribeToSelf` property to be set to `NO`:
 			static bool subscribeToSelf = NO;
 	- Run the app on your iOS device again.
 	- In a browser on your Mac, load the browser_demo.html file, included with the sample app, to add more streams to the session.